-- Online: Two consecutive 4.5-hour days of live instruction, following 2 hours of pre-work prior to each session. - In Person: Two consecutive 6.5-hour days of live instruction. - Restorative Practices for Educators is also offered as a public event for individuals and small groups to attend with other learners.
+- Online: Two consecutive 4.5-hour days of live instruction.
+(2 hours of pre-work required prior to each session.) - In Person: Two consecutive 8-hour days of live instruction (two breaks and time for lunch included) - Restorative Practices for Educators is also offered as a public event for individuals and small groups to attend with other learners.